jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 Given more time, I would expand on this project by:

 - Pulling in more data, specifically negative reviews or comments to help better train my model
+- Create a dual classification system that first classifys comments as Spam or Not Spam, and then filters out Spam comments and classifies Not Spam as Positive or Negative
 - Test my model with other platforms, such as Instagram comments
 - Creating a "neutral" target for classification
-- Remove "not" from stopwords (may be helpful for my model when looking at bigrams)
+- Create custom stopwords list, such as removing "not" from stopwords (may be helpful for my model when looking at bigrams)
-- Deploying an app for brands to utilize
+- Upgrade and deploy an app for brands to utilize to perform Twitter API calls based on user inputted query terms and return a dataframe with one column of tweets and one column of classification

 ## Conclusion